-Being able to dealing with wet and slippery bike conditions is part of the job if you are a triathlete, particularly if you live in the UK.
+Being able to dealing with the rain and wet and slippery bike conditions is part of the job if you enjoy ccycling, particularly if you live in the UK.
 Learning to cope with wet conditions could not only lead to more effective training sessions but also save precious time in races – this can be huge if your technique and confidence are high.
 We’ll also reveal how to bike safer and lessen the chances of falling off.

 Before we deal with the technical aspects of riding in the wet, let’s consider your bike and how it should be set up for riding in the wet because this will have considerable influence on your performance…